SeaGen

 SeaGen was the world's first large scale commercial tidal stream generator.
-It was four times more powerful than any other tidal stream generator in the world at the time of installation.
+It was four times more powerful than any other tidal stream generator in the world at the time of installation in 2008.
 It was decommissioned by SIMEC Atlantis Energy Limited in summer 2019, having exported 11.6 GWh to the grid since 2008.

-The first SeaGen generator was installed in Strangford Narrows between Strangford and Portaferry in Northern Ireland.
+The SeaGen device was installed in Strangford Narrows between Strangford and Portaferry in Northern Ireland.
 Strangford Lough was also the site of the first known tide mill in the world, the Nendrum Monastery mill where remains dating from 787 CE have been excavated.

 History

 The SeaGen rotors could be raised above the surface for maintenance.

 Marine Current Turbines, the developer of SeaGen, demonstrated its first prototype of a tidal stream generator in 1994 with a 15 kilowatt system in Loch Linnhe, off the west coast of Scotland.
 In May 2003, the prototype for SeaGen, 'SeaFlow', was installed off the coast of Lynmouth, North Devon, England.
 Seaflow was a single rotor turbine which generated 300 kW but was not connected to the grid.
 SeaFlow was the world's first offshore tidal generator, and no larger turbines were installed until SeaGen.

 The first (and only) SeaGen generator was installed in Strangford Narrows between Strangford and Portaferry in Northern Ireland, in April 2008 and was connected to the grid in July 2008.
 It generated 1.2 MW for between 18 and 20 hours a day while the tides are forced in and out of Strangford Lough through the Narrows.

 During the commissioning of the system, a software error caused the blades of one of the turbines to be damaged.
 This left the turbine operating at half power until autumn 2008.
 Full power operation was finally achieved on 18 December 2008.

 Marine Current Turbines was sold to Siemens in 2012.
 Siemens sold the company and technology to rival Atlantis Resources (SIMEC Atlantis Energy) in 2015.

 The power generation system was shut down, decommissioned, and removed in stages between 2016 and 2019.